xebia-functional/tictactoe/docs/Workshop.md

 > * Derivation of schemas, encoders, and decoders for case classes and sealed traits.

 The first thing to do is to add the Vulcan dependency.
-Open the `project/Dependencies.scala` and add the library to the common dependencies (we'll use them in both, client and server):
+Open the `project/Dependencies.scala` and add the library to the server dependencies:

 ```scala
     "com.github.fd4s" %% "vulcan"         % Versions.vulcan,